akeneo/pim-helpcenter/content/md/franklin-insights/franklin-insights-mappings.md

 ![image](../img/Akeneo_Screenshot_Franklin_Insights_Attributes_Mapping.png)

-In the family dropdown, you will only be able to see families with subscribed products.
-In the attribute mapping selection, you will only be able to see attributes that are in the family being reviewed.
+In the family dropdown, you will be able to see **only families with subscribed products**.
+In the attribute mapping selection, you will be able to see **only attributes that are in the family being reviewed**.
 On the Franklin attributes search bar, you can find a Franklin attribute by searching for his label.

-When hovering on a Franklin attribute, you will see an icon which allows you to **expand the Franklin attribute** in order to gain more insights regarding this attribute.
+When hovering on a Franklin attribute, you will see an icon (next to the attribute name) which allows you to **expand the Franklin attribute** in order to gain more insights regarding this attribute.
 Franklin provides you with a recommended attribute type (not strictly validated), and a summary of the most frequent values for this attribute in this family, all based on **your enriched products**.

 For simple and multi select attributes, Franklin also needs to know the PIM catalog attribute options that match his.
 When you pick a simple or multi select attribute on the mapping screen, an icon that leads to the attribute options mapping screen will be revealed